mammoth-games/hammer-docs/docs/Handbook/costume_spec.md

 7. Programmer incorporates the metadata, meshes, and textures into the game

 ## Blend file checklist

-!!! blender "[Costume]_[Variation]_Costume.blend"

-	!!! blender-collection "Scene Collection"
-		!!! blender-collection "Costume"
-			Costume meshes.

-			If only one mesh corresponds to a body part, name it "[BodyPart]".
-If mutliple meshes correspond to the same body part, put them in a "[BodyPart]" sub-collection.
-Name each object in this sub-collection "[BodyPart]_[MeshName]".

-		!!! blender-collection "Eyes"
-			The unaltered rig's eyes.

-			Position the eyes on the head as you please.
-Delete any unneeded eyes.
-If no eyes are needed, delete this collection.

-		!!! blender-collection "Reused"
-			Reused meshes from other costumes **with unaltered UV maps**.

-			Name the reused mesh "[OriginalCostume]_[OriginalVariation]_[BodyPart]_[MeshName]".
-If the mesh is skin, append ".Skin" to the name.
-You do not need the "_[MeshName]" if the original mesh did not have it in its .blend file.

-		!!! blender-collection "Rig"
-			The unaltered rig.

-			Keep the default body parts that the costume does not override; delete the rest.
-			Prefix the name of mesh with "Rig_".
-			These meshes will not be imported to Roblox but are helpful for previewing the full costume.

-		!!! blender-collection "Skin"
-			Skin meshes.

-			Name each skin mesh "Skin_[BodyPart]".
-You can only have one skin mesh per body part.
+This section describes how to format your .blend file.
+It was designed for minimal typing while guaranteeing no name conflicts.

 1. Name the blend file `[Costume]_[Variation]_Costume`. *(ex: Pirate_Patchy_Costume.blend)*
 1. Put the unaltered rig in a `Rig` collection.
 Keep the default body parts that the costume does not override; delete the rest. *(ex: Snorkeler wears a bathing suit that doesn't alter the arms, so they are kept)*
-	* Prefix the name of each default body part mesh with `Rig`.
+	* Prefix the name of each default body part mesh with `Rig_`.
 This is to differentiate them from costume meshes.
 	* These meshes will not be imported to Roblox but are helpful in previewing the full costume.
 1. Put the costume meshes in a `Costume` collection.
 	* If only one mesh corresponds to a body part, name it `[BodyPart]`. *(ex: LeftLeg)*